What are off-exchange health plans and who should consider them?

 In the fall of 2017, the Trump Administration announced that the federal government would no longer fund the ACA’s cost-sharing reductions (CSR).
 States and insurers took varying approaches to address this, but the most common strategy was to add the cost of CSR to silver plan premiums, since CSR benefits are only available on silver plans.
 The resulting increase in silver plan rates meant that premium subsidies grew significantly for 2018 in many states (since the premium subsidy amounts are based on the cost of silver plans), and have remained disproportionately large ever since, making many subsidized enrollees better off than they would otherwise have been.

 But what about people who don’t get premium subsidies?
 Regulators realized that if those enrollees wanted to buy silver plans, they’d be stuck with the higher premiums.
 So some states and insurers opted to add the cost of CSR only to on-exchange silver plan rates, and create slightly different off-exchange versions of those plans, without the cost of CSR added to the premiums (in some states, the off-exchange plans are identical to the on-exchange versions, but the cost of CSR has only been added to the on-exchange version; CMS eliminated the “meaningful difference” rule altogether as of 2019).
-And the majority of the states took this “silver switch” approach for 2019.
+And the majority of the states took this “silver switch” approach for 2019, and again for 2020.
+It will also continue to be used by most insurers in nearly all states in 2021.
 The result is lower-cost off-exchange silver plan rates, compared with the on-exchange silver plan rates, for people who don’t qualify for premium subsidies.
 This is considered the strategy that’s most protective for the greatest number of consumers.

-But there was also a downside to this approach in 2018 and 2019, because consumers couldn’t switch from an off-exchange plan to an on-exchange plan in the middle of the year unless they had a qualifying event — and a change in income has not thus far been considered a qualifying event unless the person was already enrolled in a plan through the exchange (as described below, HHS has created a solution that should be available in most states by 2020).
+But there was also a downside to this approach in 2018 and 2019, because consumers couldn’t switch from an off-exchange plan to an on-exchange plan in the middle of the year unless they had a qualifying event — and a change in income was not considered a qualifying event unless the person was already enrolled in a plan through the exchange (as described below, HHS has created a solution that was supposed to be available in most states by 2020, although we’ve had reports from brokers who say that it’s not particularly easy to access).
 So if you were in a state that allows the “silver switch” option and your income was too high for premium subsidies, you could sign up for a lower-cost off-exchange silver plan during open enrollment.
 But if your income dropped during the year to a subsidy-eligible level, you wouldn’t have been able to switch to an on-exchange plan at that point.
 You’d essentially have been stuck with your full-price off-exchange plan until the end of the year.

 So people who weren’t 100 percent sure of their income for the coming year were taking a bit of a gamble by utilizing the silver switch option and buying a lower-cost silver plan outside the exchange during open enrollment.
 [It’s worth noting that a potential solution was to buy an on-exchange bronze or gold plan in this situation, instead of a silver plan.
 The cost of CSR wouldn’t be added to the premiums, but premium subsidies would be readily available if an income change mid-year resulted in subsidy eligibility.]

-Switching from off-exchange to on-exchange mid-year: New HHS rules make it easier as of 2020
+Switching from off-exchange to on-exchange mid-year: New HHS rules make it easier as of 2020, but some brokers report that accessibility is still an issue

 From 2014 through 2019, there was no way to switch mid-year from an off-exchange plan to an on-exchange plan if you experienced a change in income that made you subsidy-eligible (assuming you didn’t simultaneously have a qualifying event, such as a permanent move to a new area).
 That was because a change in income to a subsidy-eligible level was not considered a qualifying event unless the person was already enrolled in an exchange plan.

 But in the Benefit and Payment Parameters for 2020, HHS finalized a new special enrollment period [which has been added to CFR 155.420 in paragraph (d)(6)(v)] that allows people with off-exchange coverage to switch to an on-exchange plan if they experience a change in income that makes them newly eligible for subsidies in the exchange.
-HHS anticipates having this special enrollment period available via HealthCare.gov “after January 1, 2020” and they note that the special enrollment period will be optional for state-run exchanges; they can offer it or not, at their discretion (this is clarified in the language that has been added to CFR 155.420(d)(6)(v), which says that the special enrollment period is available “at the option of the exchange”).
+HHS noted that they expected to have this special enrollment period available via HealthCare.gov “after January 1, 2020” and they clarified that the special enrollment period would be optional for state-run exchanges; they can offer it or not, at their discretion (this is noted in the language that has been added to CFR 155.420(d)(6)(v), which says that the special enrollment period is available “at the option of the exchange”).

-To utilize this special enrollment period, consumers will have to provide proof of their off-exchange coverage (they must have been enrolled in it for at least one of the 60 days prior to the change in income) as well as proof of the income change that makes them newly-eligible for premium subsidies.
-HHS estimates that about 4,700 people will use this special enrollment period on an annual basis once it’s implemented.
+To utilize this special enrollment period, consumers have to provide proof of their off-exchange coverage (they must have been enrolled in it for at least one of the 60 days prior to the change in income) as well as proof of the income change that makes them newly-eligible for premium subsidies.
+HHS estimated that about 4,700 people would use this special enrollment period on an annual basis once it’s implemented.
+It’s noteworthy, however, that some brokers who work with HealthCare.gov have reported in 2020 that they still have not been able to access this special enrollment period for their clients.

 We don’t yet know whether all of the state-run exchanges will offer this special enrollment period.
-But with the exception of Idaho, Medicaid has been expanded in all of the states with fully state-run exchanges (and Idaho has begun the process of obtaining federal approval for a modified version of Medicaid expansion).
+But Medicaid has been expanded in all of the states with fully state-run exchanges.
 If you’re in a state that has expanded Medicaid and you lose your job mid-year or have a very significant decrease in income, you may qualify for Medicaid based on your new monthly income.
 If your income later increases, it may make you eligible for premium subsidies instead of Medicaid.
 You would report your new income to the exchange, and the resulting loss of Medicaid would trigger a special enrollment period that would allow you to sign up for a plan in the exchange.
 This is potentially a way to go from off-exchange to on-exchange coverage mid-year even if your state’s exchange doesn’t offer the new special enrollment period described above, but it would require Medicaid in the middle, and then a loss-of-coverage SEP when Medicaid ends.

 “Enhanced Direct Enrollment” is on-exchange enrollment